 Dentus Family Dental: TMJ Treatment

 At Dentus Family Dental, we deal with many forms of dental and facial treatment that can go far beyond just dental hygiene and dental restorations.
 TMJ refers to the Temporomandibular joint which is the joint where the lower jaw articulates with the skull.
 It is not uncommon for people to report facial pain or sore muscles of the face because of Bruxism habits.
 Bruxism is most easily defined as “Clenching” or “Grinding.”
 While sometimes done during the day, either when working out, studying or working on your computer, often it is a “nocturnal” habit, done while we are sleeping.
 You may notice symptoms such as headaches, sore or achy at the joint, sore or achy jaw muscles or possibly that you aren’t able to open your mouth as wide as in the past.
-If this sounds like something that you have been suffering with, we will be more than happy to offer some possible solutions to bring you some relief.
+If this sounds like something that you have been suffering from, we will be more than happy to offer TMJ treatment near you to bring you some relief.

 TMJ Treatment: How Do I Know If I Need Therapy?